-Entity Role Description Dynegy Emergency Response Team (ERT) ERT: Dynegy personnel responsible for EAP implementation, distribution, updates/maintenance, and training activities.
-The ERT is comprised of the following roles; 1.
-Dynegy Corporate: Dynegy corporate entity, committee, team, position, or personnel with relevant responsibility for a given generating station.
-2. Station Management: Personnel responsible for day-to-day operation and management of the Station.
-3. Dam Safety Manager: Personnel that is most knowledgeable about the design and technical operation of facilities at a given Station.
-4. EAP Coordinator: Personnel responsible for implementing the EAP and associated activities Emergency Event - EAP Responsibilities 1.
-Respond to emergencies at the Station.
-2. Verify and assess emergency conditions.
-3. Notify and coordinate as appropriate with participating emergency services disaster agencies or emergency management agencies (ESDA/EMA's), emergency responders, regulatory agencies, and all other entities involved or affected by this EAP.
-4. Take corrective action at the Station.
-5. Declare termination of emergencies at the Station.
-Randolph County EMA Receive Response Level reports from Dynegy Corporate through EAP Coordinator.
-Coordinate emergency response activities with local authorities: police, fire and rescue, etc. Coordinate notification of public as necessary through established channels, which may include door-to-door contact.
+Entity Role Description DMG Emergency Response Team (ERT) ERT: DMG personnel responsible for EAP implementation, distribution, updates/maintenance, and training activities.
+The ERT is comprised of the following roles: DMG Corporate: DMG corporate entity, committee, team, position, or personnel with relevant responsibility for a given generating power plant.
+Plant Manager: Personnel responsible for day-to-day operation and management of the Power Plant.
+Dam Safety Manager: Personnel that is most knowledgeable about the design and technical operation of facilities at a given power plant.
+EAP Coordinator: Personnel responsible for implementing the EAP and associated activities Emergency Event - EAP Responsibilities Respond to emergencies at the Power Plant.
+Verify and assess emergency conditions.
+Notify and coordinate as appropriate with participating emergency services disaster agencies or emergency management agencies (ESDA/EMA's), emergency responders, regulatory agencies, and all other entities involved or affected by this EAP.
+Take corrective action at the Power Plant.
+Randolph County EMA Receive Response Level reports from DMG Corporate through EAP Coordinator.
+Coordinate emergency response activities with local authorities: police, fire, and rescue, etc. Coordinate notification of public as necessary through established channels, which may include door-to-door contact.
 Coordinate notification activities to affected parties within inundation areas.
-Evaluate risk to areas beyond the inundation areas, communicate needs to Dynegy Corporate and/or EAP Coordinator, and coordinate aid as appropriate.
-Responsible for declaring termination of an emergency condition off-site upon receiving notification of an emergency status termination from Dynegy Corporate.
+Evaluate risk to areas beyond the inundation areas, communicate needs to DMG Corporate and/or EAP Coordinator, and coordinate aid as appropriate.
+Responsible for declaring termination of an emergency condition off-site upon receiving notification of an emergency status termination from DMG Corporate.
 If necessary, coordinate with State ESDA/EMA.
 Randolph County Police, Fire and Rescue, and Emergency Services Receive alert status reports from the ERT or the Randolph County ESDA/EMA.
 If necessary, notify affected parties and general public within inundation areas (see Section 7).
 Render assistance to Randolph County ESDA/EMA, as necessary.
-Render assistance to Dynegy Corporate and Station Management, as necessary.
+Render assistance to DMG Corporate and Power Plant Management, as necessary.